Thank you for downloading.

 Private language schools provide supplementary education for students who require additional tutoring.
 Classes are offered during after-school hours and at other convenient times.
 As private language schools do not follow the semester system of conventional schools, teachers are hired year round.

 Language centers tend to be divided into "chain" schools and "cram" (also called "bushiban") schools.
 Chain schools are prolific in Taiwan and in many ways are a monopoly, having edged out many smaller cram schools.
 Cram schools tend to offer higher quality education and better working environments than their chain counterparts; however, most foreign teachers find positions in the chain schools and many report a good experience.
-Some branches of chain schools are better managed than others.
+As with many chain businesses, some branches can be better managed than others.

 Universities and Colleges